 This launch was one of the easier ones we’ve ever done (and the most successful), thanks to Jeff Walker’s Product Launch Formula (more on that at the end).
-If you’re launching right now, or planning to in the future, I really highly recommend it (here’s my review and affiliate link with bonus).
+If you’re launching right now, or planning to in the future, I really highly recommend it (here’s my review).

 Ok, let’s get into it!